• Contact

 You can see an example of this below.

-While the camera is aesthetically pleasing and fun, it didn’t work great in a lot of situations.
+While the camera is aesthetically pleasing and fun, it didn’t work well in a lot of situations.
 Most notably, it was not great in low-light environments or overcast weather.

 Accessing and Printing Pictures